 - I will not be returning to work after maternity leave because I have decided that parenting is a full-time job.

-- I have to leave because of personal circumstances / problems.
+- I have to leave because of personal circumstances/problems.
+Learn how to maintain a work-life balance

 - You want to change the direction of the profession